Uganda’s ‘taxi divas’ rise from COVID-19’s economic gloom

 “I decided to take it up because it would be an opportunity for me to serve and earn and support my family,” Ochen said.
 And “it would empower me to do something for myself rather than sitting.”

 Another driver, college student Tracy Abola, said her mother, a teacher, had been out of work since schools were shut down in March.
-Abola had been driving a 1998 Toyota “to keep up appearances with friends” until she learned she could make money with Diva Taxis.
+Abola had been driving a 1998 Toyota “to keep up appearances with friends” until she learned she could make money with Diva Taxi.

 “So I decided to do something so that I can also help a bit at home,” she said.